 Solution: In the optimum sequence of jobs the total volume of goods left at the end of all jobs is 145.72

 Since this is an optimization problem, we can try to solve this problem by using a greedy algorithm.
 On each day we make a selection from among the goods that are yet to be produced.
-Thus all we need is a local selection criteria or heuristic, which when applied to select the jobs will give us the optimum result.
+Thus, all we need is a local selection criterion or heuristic, which when applied to select the jobs will give us the optimum result.

 Instead of trying to maximize the volume, we can also try to minimize the losses.
 Since the total volume that can be obtained from all goods is also constant, if we minimize the losses we are guaranteed to get the optimum answer.

 Loss after Day 1: PV

 Loss after Day 2: PV + P(1-P)V or V(2P-P^2)